faisalmemon/ios-crash-dump-analysis-book/examples/nsdata_crash_ios/type_confusion.md

 23  libdyld.dylib                 	0x2565b86e tlv_get_addr + 41
 ```

-Unfortunately this type of crash does not inject further helpful information, such as `Application Specific Information`, into the Crash Report.
+Unfortunately, this type of crash does not inject further helpful information, such as `Application Specific Information`, into the Crash Report.

-We do, however, get information in the system log (console log of the app):
+However, we do get information in the system log (console log of the app):

 ```
 default	13:36:58.000000 +0000	icdab_nsdata